circuittopology/Protein_Circuit_Topology_PyMOL_Plugin/documentation.md

 **Type:** `CTDialog` method

-Selects an XTC trajectory file.
+Select an XTC (trajectory) file used by the trajectory tools.

 ### `show_warning_dialog(self)`